ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(5000)
 wend
 ```
 We have changed the `ScanProcess` function here.
 Now the `ProcessList` function is called without any parameter.
-It means that the list of all running processes will be returned in the resulting `processList` array.
+It means that a list of all running processes will be returned in the resulting `processList` array.
 Process is a set of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx).
 Each module represents an executable file or DLL.
 It is possible to get full path of these executable files or DLLs from the module's information.
 This algorithm is encapsulated in the `_ProcessGetLocation` function.
 There is a [`_Crypt_HashFile`](https://www.autoitscript.com/autoit3/docs/libfunctions/_Crypt_HashFile.htm) AutoIt function that allows to calculate MD5 hash sum for the specified file.
-We process the module's executable file with the function and then compare resulting MD5 hash sum with the predefined in the `kCheckMd5` array values.
+We process the module's executable file with the `_Crypt_HashFile` and then compare resulting MD5 hash sum with the predefined values from the `kCheckMd5` array.
 The array have two values: hash sum for `SimpleBot.exe` binary and hash sum for 'AutoHotKey.exe' binary.
 Therefore, this protection system able to detect both `SimpleBot.ahk` script and compiled version of it.

 This is an algorithm of the `_ProcessGetLocation` function:

 1. Call a [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to receive a handle of the process.
-2. Call a [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinApi function to get list of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx) of the process that is passed to the function by a handle.
+2. Call a [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinApi function to get list of modules of the process that is passed to the function by a handle.
 3. Call a [`GetModuleFileNameEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683198%28v=vs.85%29.aspx) WinApi function to get full path of the executable file.
 First module in the list returned by `EnumProcessModules`  function matches to the executable file and all others modules match to DLLs.

-You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable are detected successfully.
+You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable file are detected successfully.
 If the `SimpleBot.ahk` is not detected it means that your AutoHotKey application version differs.
 You should check correct MD5 sum of the application in a `debug.log` file and change the `kCheckMd5` array accordingly.

-There are several ways to improve the bot that allow it to avoid the `Md5ScanProtection.au3` protection system.
-All of them focused on the changing of the executable files content.
+There are several ways to improve a bot allowing to avoid the `Md5ScanProtection.au3` protection system.
+All of them focus on changing a content of the executable file.
 This is a list of these ways:

 1. Perform a minor change of the `SimpleBot.ahk` script for example in the delay value.
 Then compile a new version of the script with `Ahk2Exe.exe` application.

 2. Patch a header of the `AutoHotKey.exe` executable file with an editor for binary files. [**HT editor**](http://hte.sourceforge.net) is an example of this kind of editors.

 The safest way to change executable file header is changing timestamp of the file creation in [**COFF**](https://en.wikipedia.org/wiki/COFF) header.
-This is instruction for performing this change with HT editor:
+This is an algorithm to change it with HT editor:

 1. Launch the HT editor application with the administrator privileges.
 This is a `ht-2.1.0-win32.exe` filename for the current version of the application.
-It will be convenient to copy the application into the directory with an `AutoHotKey.exe` file.
+It will be convenient to copy the editor into the directory with an `AutoHotKey.exe` file.
 2. Press *F3* key to pop up the "open file" dialog.
 3. Press *Tab* for switching to the "files" list and select an `AutoHotKey.exe` file.
 Press *Enter* to open the selected file.
 4. Press *F6* key to open the "select mode" dialog with the list of available modes.
 Select a "- pe/header" item of the list.
 Now you see a headers list of the executable file.
 5. Select the "COFF header" item and press *Enter*.
 Select a "time-data stamp" field of the header.
-6. Press *F4* key to start edit a timestamp value.
+6. Press *F4* key to start editing a timestamp value.
 Change the value.
 7. Press *F4* and select "Yes" option in the "confirmation" dialog to save changes.

 This is a screenshot of HT editor application at the changing timestamp step: